harrunegi/learnaction/README.md

 # learnaction
-Through this repo i will learn the github actions.
+Through this repo, I will learn GitHub Actions.